petrbalat/kd4smt/README.md

 # kd4smt - Kotlin dsl for spring mvc test

-Will be in next spring version 5.2 see [https://docs.spring.io/spring/docs/5.2.0.M1/spring-framework-reference/languages.html#mockmvc-dsl]
+Will be in next spring version 5.2 see [https://docs.spring.io/spring/docs/5.2.0.M1/spring-framework-reference/languages.html#mockmvc-dsl]  and [https://github.com/spring-projects/spring-framework/commit/0c332286f167ee5a431be8b2705a9178c273e14e]

 Imagine that you have spring mvc controller
 ```kotlin